neicnordic/sensitive-data-archive/sda/cmd/api/api.md

   - accepts `POST` requests with JSON data with the format: `{"accession_ids": ["<FILE_ACCESSION_01>", "<FILE_ACCESSION_02>"], "dataset_id": "<DATASET_01>"}`
   - creates a datset from the list of accession IDs and the dataset ID.

+- Error codes
+  - `200` Query execute ok.
+  - `400` Error due to bad payload.
+  - `401` User is not in the list of admins.
+  - `500` Internal error due to DB or MQ failures.

     Example:

     ```bash